inrialearninglab/ai4t/docs/2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-0-Webinar-2-Using-AI-in-education-integrating-ai-tools-in-the-classroom.en.md

 The following resources have been produced during the session, and are available online:

-* <a href="https://inrialearninglab.github.io/ai4t//2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-1-Webinar-2-program.html" target="_blank">the program of the webinar</a>,
+* <a href="https://inrialearninglab.github.io/ai4t//2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-1-Webinar-2-program.html" target="_blank">Program of the webinar</a>,

-* <a href="https://inrialearninglab.github.io/ai4t//2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-2-Webinar-2-replay.html" target="_blank">the replay of the webinar</a>,
+* <a href="https://inrialearninglab.github.io/ai4t//2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-2-Webinar-2-replay.html" target="_blank">Replay of the webinar</a>,

-* and <a href="https://inrialearninglab.github.io/ai4t//2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-3-Webinar-2-presentations.html" target="_blank">the presentations used during the session</a>.
+* <a href="https://inrialearninglab.github.io/ai4t//2-Project-resources/5-Webinars/5-2-Webinar-2/5-2-3-Webinar-2-presentations.html" target="_blank">Compilation of all the presentations used during the webinar</a>.